chmike/YABE/README.md

 * Floating point values are encoded in the IEEE 754-2008 format ;
 * A strings is a sequence of utf8 encoded chars with the number of bytes as length ;
 * A length value are encoded as little endian unsigned integer of 16, 32 or 64 bits ;
-* A blob is a pair of strings, the first is a mime type and the second is a sequence or raw bytes ;
+* A blob is a pair of strings, the first is a mime type and the second is a sequence of raw bytes ;
 * An Array is encoded as a stream of values ;
 * An Object is encoded as a stream of string and value pairs where the string is a unique identifier ;
 * An Object may not have an empty string as identifier ;